hradec/alexa-youtube/README.md

 ## Deploying yourself (optional)
-If you want to run this for free, you can deploy it on your own Lambda.
+If you want to run this for free or help developing it, you can deploy it on your own Lambda.
 You just need the lambda_function.zip file, and a YouTube developer key.
 (See [here](https://www.slickremix.com/docs/get-api-key-for-youtube/)).

 I've added a copy of the handy guide from [tal9000v2](https://github.com/tal9000v2) located [here](https://github.com/hradec/alexa-youtube/wiki/How-to-deploy-as-a-lambda-at-AWS)!